 “There is no greater agony than bearing an untold story inside you.” ~Maya Angelo

-With his limp body in my arms and me imagining the worst but praying for the best, I screamed up to our neighbors or anybody else who could hear my cry for help to call 911.
+With his limp body in my arms and me imagining the worst but praying for the best, I screamed up to our neighbors or anyone who might be able to hear my cry for help and to call 911.
 By the time the medics arrived, Frank was in full anaphylaxis and barely responsive.
-They quickly hooked him up to a heart monitor, jabbed an IV in his vein and pumped him full of epinephrine and Benadryl and whisked him off to the ER, one month before we married…
+They hooked him up to a heart monitor, jabbed an IV in his vein and pumped him full of epinephrine and Benadryl and whisked him off to the ER, one month before we married…

 This will not be an easy story for me to write.
 It will require walking into the deep and the dark of a very painful and terrifying reality for our family—one that leaves its scar and has us picking ourselves up by the bootstraps and rising from the ashes each and every time.